All Aging & Human Services offices are now open to the public.

 Beginning July 20, the AAA home-delivered meal program resumed Monday through Friday meal delivery to homebound participants.
 Senior Nutrition Centers are currently offering participants an opportunity to pick up a meal; dine-in options are not currently available.

 All Multi-Service Center client appointments will be conducted by phone and email.
 For those without access to email, required client documentation will be exchanged curbside or at reception desks.
-Client documentation must be received before an appointment is confirmed.
+Client documentation must be received before assistance is provided.
 Documentation and eligibility requirements can be found on the Human Services website.

 Food pantry services will be provided curbside to ensure proper social distancing.
 North Central Multi-Service Center food pantry service is available by appointment only until further notice.